This article has been republished by the website sisterstem.org and can be found here.

 Every experience is unique but trust me that you really learn a lot during your PhD.
 Just because you are a scientist, you have qualities such as creative thinking, problem-solving, multitask management, time management, team work, being self-started, solution-driven, working under pressure, writing grant applications, writing a research proposal, writing a technical report, data analysis and much more.
 Many students are not even aware that they apply these skills to go through their PhD on a daily basis and end up thinking they are rubbish just because their research doesn’t lead to any positive result.
 Publish or perish anyone?

 If like me or many people that I know you decided to step up and bring your PhD up to the next level, then you might have gained countless soft skills that makes you a perfect candidate for any job.
 For example, science communication allows you to practise skills such as public speaking, communicating science to a non-specific audience and you become better at engaging with a wide audience, not just your mates in the lab.
-Back in the past, I have volunteered my time to be a representative for my Cohort of students in the Management Board Meeting.
+Back in the past, I have volunteered my time to be a representative for my Cohort of students in Management Board Meetings.
 An experience that I recommend to any woman if they want to become more assertive and make their voice heard in a boardroom, a bit of leadership training for free!

 Many students are not even aware of the skills the apply to go through their PhD on a daily basis and end up thinking they are rubbish!